 OIS recommends visiting a DMV office close the the USC UPC or HSC campuses.
 To reduce wait time at the DMV office, schedule an appointment online.
 You will need to bring the following documents to the DMV:

 - Valid passport

-- For J-1 Scholars Only (Research Scholar, Professor & Short-term Scholar Categories Only): Social Security Card
+- J-1 Scholars (Research Scholar, Professor, and Short-term Scholar Categories) only: Social Security Card

-- Students must be enrolled full-time and pay the SEVIS fee to apply for a driver’s license.
-If not, there will be significant problems and delays with your application.
+- Be enrolled full-time and must have paid the I-901 SEVIS fee.
+Failure to meet these requirements will cause significant problems and delays with your application.

-- Students must wait patiently to ensure that their SEVIS record has been registered in SEVIS.
+- Wait patiently to ensure that their SEVIS record has been registered in SEVIS.
 SEVIS class registration takes place approximately one week AFTER the add/drop period occurs to allow OIS to confirm your final class registration for the semester.

 - Students and Scholars who have a driver’s license from their home country may be exempt from the driving skills test.
 The DMV requires that you present the originals of all immigration documents: passport, printout of your I-94 Arrival/Departure record and I-20 or DS-2019.
 Your passport or I-20/DS-2019 CANNOT expire less than 60 days from the date of application.
 If these documents expire in less than 60 days, you cannot apply.
 Be sure to bring your driver’s license from your home country to present to the officer at the DMV as it may exempt you from the driving test.